lucaszprado/ai-engineering/prompt_instructions.md

 - Build the code to implement each VDT

-## Key instructions and milestones
+## Key instructions to build the prompt
-1. `project_bref.md` keeps the same: describe overall project ans list phases
+1. `project_bref.md` keeps the same structure from the first prompt: describe overall project ans list phases.
+2. `tech_context` and `system_patterns` brings only project level information.
-2. `scope_context.md` now describes the scope under development (not the first phase of the project anymore)
+3. `scope_context.md` now describes the scope under development (not the first phase of the project anymore)
-3. `active_context.md` is pre-filled with VDTs descovered in the first interaction
+4. `active_context.md` is pre-filled with VDTs descovered in the first interaction
-4. `progress.md` updated with current project achievement
+5. `progress.md` updated with current project achievement